Snow and ice control

 and hilly areas north and west of the Great Miami River.
 There

-are advantages and disadvantages to each, according to Allen
+are advantages and disadvantages to each, according to snow plow

-Drake and Wayne Verling, who work the west and east sides of
+drivers who work the west and east sides of the County.
+"The

-Verling.
-However, Drake notes that the rural roads on the other
+side driver notes that the rural roads on the County's other

-side of the County carry less traffic which makes them easier
+side carry less traffic which makes them easier to plow, but

-to plow, but the drifting is usually more extensive and the edges
+the drifting is usually more extensive and the edges of the roads

-of the roads can be harder to find.
+can be harder to find.
 "It can be kind of scary.
+You have

-You have to be very familiar with your route, know your roads,
+to be very familiar with your route, know your roads, ditch lines,

-ditch lines, and any and all landmarks, even certain trees, poles,
+and any and all landmarks, even certain trees, poles, and mailboxes

 For an idea of what